THE SAFAVIDS: THE SECOND CENTURY

 Safi I (1629 - 1642)

 Abbas I, having no sons left, was succeeded by a grandson, son of the Safi Mirza he'd had murdered.
 As a graduate of the harem, his main interest was drink and drugs - which killed him at 31.
 His political activity was confined to executing anyone he mistrusted - or simply disliked.
 This included many members of his family, and several officials.
 The most important was Imam Quli Khan - a ghulam whose wealth and power came from controlling Fars province.
 Safi conveniently now inherited his revenues - following Abbas' policy of taking private lands into royal ownership.
 But thanks to the excellent efficiency of his Grand Vizier Saru Taqi, the state finances prospered during Safi's reign.
 There was a final confrontation with the Ottomans (under Murad IV, 1623 - 1640), which ended in an enduring peace (Treaty of Zuhab 1639).
-Iran had to give up Iraq, and Baghdad - and the Turkish/Iranian frontier which exists today was established.
+Iran had to give up Iraq, and Baghdad - and the Turkish/Iranian frontier which exists today was permanently established.

 In the east, the Uzbeks made eleven attempts to conquer Khorasan - which they failed to do.
 It was nothing to do with Shah Safi - a weak and incompetent ruler - that at his death, the Safavid empire was secure from external threats, and was about to reach its height of prosperity.
 Credit for that is with Saru Taqi - who continued to run the state during the next reign.